Joe-Y666/Text-Mining-and-machine-learning-for-News-Classification_INF6027/README.md

 - What is the association between content and category?
 - Which algorithms can provide better accuracy and effect in the multi-category news classification task？

+## Key Findings
+The results show that support vector machines (SVM) perform better than K-nearest neighbor (KNN) and naive Bayes classifiers on all key evaluation measures, with precision of 0.734, recall of 0.588, and an f-value of 0.632.

 ## Rcode and comment
 ### Exploratory analysis with text mining

 ```r